OneWithTheInternet/groupomania-web-app/README.md

 MySql database.

-This was my final project for web dev school.
+This is my final project for web dev school.